AshishSingh1503/pdf-to-csv/docs/ARCHITECTURE.md

-# pdf-to-csv (Comprehensive README)
+# pdf-to-csv — Comprehensive Technical Architecture Guide

-This file is a detailed, comprehensive README describing the project architecture, files, runtime behavior, event contracts, deployment guidance for GCP, capabilities and limitations, and recommended performance and reliability improvements.
+This file is a detailed, comprehensive architecture guide describing the project architecture, files, runtime behavior, event contracts, deployment guidance for GCP, capabilities and limitations, and recommended performance and reliability improvements.

-> Note: The repository already contains a `README.md`.
-This document is intentionally thorough and intended to be used as the canonical design and operational guide.
-If you prefer I can replace `README.md` with this content (confirm first) or keep both versions.
+Note: This is the comprehensive technical architecture guide.
+For quickstart and user-facing documentation, see the main `README.md` in the repository root.
+For operational documentation about batch processing, queue system, and admin APIs, see the root-level markdown files.

 Last updated: 2025-11-11